 Parc Fermé

-Parc Fermé is a painting project situated within my ongoing framework, Auto Racing as Existential Thought
+Parc Fermé is a painting project situated within my ongoing philosophical framework, Auto Racing as Existential Thought

 The title refers to a condition introduced and formalized in the late twentieth century, when race cars were placed under supervision after competition inspected, immobilized, and unable to be altered.
-In this work, parc fermé becomes both subject and metaphor: the paintings are frozen moments of racing, where motion has ended.
-The work draws from iconic circuits, drivers and historic vehicles. hese images are rendered not as documentation, but as acts of recognition and appreciation.
+In this work, Parc Fermé becomes both subject and metaphor: the paintings freeze the legacy of a racing livery or driver, and also where motion has ended.
+The work draws from iconic circuits, drivers and historic vehicles.
+These images are rendered not as documentation, but as acts of recognition and appreciation.
 The work acknowledges the cultural, emotional, and mythic weight these tracks and drivers carry, honoring them as spaces and figures where danger, ambition, and human presence were fully exposed.

 Rather than depicting velocity, Parc Fermé focuses on the quiet, uneasy moment after motion.
 In this pause, auto racing becomes a lens through which to consider contemporary existence